simon-anders/htseq/trunk/doc/tour.rst

            24.10720429,  23.68026721,  23.52034081,  23.49437978,
            23.11076443,  22.5576223 ,  22.43549742,  22.62354494])

-If you have `matplotlib`_ installed, you can plot this.
+If you have `matplotlib`_ installed, you can plot these numbers.

 .. _matplotlib: http://matplotlib.sourceforge.net/